lahpublishing/lahpublishing.github.com/published.md

   <br/>
   <br/>

-  <p>Memoir of a World War II German soldier of the 1.
+  <p>This 2018 reprint of the memoirs of a World War II German soldier of the 1.
 SS-Panzer Division 'Leibstandarte SS-Adolf Hitler'.</p>

   <p>This is the personal memoirs of former Panzer IV driver, Manfred Thorn, who served in the 1.
 SS-Panzer Division LSSAH, from 1943 to 1945, seeing action in Russia, Normandy, Ardennes, Hungary / Austria, serving under Joachim Peiper.